Women in classical music

 Women are active in all aspects of classical music, such as instrumental performance, vocal performance, orchestral conducting, choral conducting, scholarly research, and contemporary composition.
-However, proportionately to men, their representation and recognition -especially at higher levels- falls a long way below their numbers.
+However, compared to men, they are represented and recognized, especially at higher levels, in much lower numbers.

-Although women have not had roles in symphony orchestras until recently, it has been much more common for women to study musical instruments.
-In the 1800s, upper-class women were often expected to learn an instrument, for example the harp, piano, guitar, or, sometimes, the violin, or to learn to sing.
+Although women have not had roles in symphony orchestras until recently, it has been much more common through the years for women to study musical instruments.
+In the 1800s, upper-class women were often expected to study an instrument, such as the harp, piano, guitar, or violin, or to learn to sing.
 It is only in recent years that women have performed in the soloist setting more frequently.
-Pianist (and composer) Clara Schumann and vocalist Jenny Lind were two rarer examples prominent in the nineteenth-century.
+Pianist (and composer) Clara Schumann and vocalist Jenny Lind were two rare examples prominent in the nineteenth century.